BMW 225 Valuation: 161 used car listings analysed

 Expensive

-How much does a used BMW 225 cost?
+How much is a pre-owned BMW 225 worth?

-The price for the German car depends on five primary factors: year of production, engine size and power, the car's fuel consumption, how far the car has travelled not to mention the level of equipment in the car.
+The price for the German car is determined by five primary factors: year, engine capacity and performance, the car's fuel consumption, how many miles it has travelled together with equipment variant.

 For instance, a more recent model with lower mileage, or a luxury edition with a robust engine, usually garners a premium price than a car from an older model year, with higher mileage and no optional extras.